HoaiAnHo/ECS-150-Project2/REPORT.md

 linked lists.

-Some initial versions of the uthread.c code ran into trouble whenever we tried to access a TCB in the queue without dequeueing, as our thread queues model considered the front thread of the ready queue as "running".
+Some initial versions of the uthread.c code ran into trouble whenever we tried to access a TCB in the queue without dequeuing, as our thread queues model considered the front thread of the ready queue as "running".
 So at some point, we copied over the entire code of queue.c to access those directly from the queue.
 However, we realized that dequeuing through uthread_current() to access a current